Kylie Jenner And Stormi Webster Share An Intimate Moment With Travis Scott In His New Netflix Documentary

 In the preview for Look Mom I Can Fly, Scott also shares intimate moments from his life before fame.
 Fans of the rapper will be able to see him from his humble beginnings via home video, to his current life as a megastar, father and “hubby” as Jenner has affectionately called him on her Instagram page.

-“I always knew, ya know, it was just the process of getting everybody else to figure that out,” the “Sicko Mode” musician says in a voiceover, per People.
+“I always knew, ya know, it was just the process of getting everybody else to figure that out,” Scott says in a voiceover, per People.

-Scott is also set to address his now controversial performance at the 2019 Super Bowl.
+Scott is also set to address his now controversial performance this year at Super Bowl LIII.
 The rapper took the stage at the annual event and joined headliners Maroon 5.
 In the preview, Scott seemingly wasn’t concerned about the backlash he possibly received for agreeing to do the performance.

 “He knew what he was getting into, he knew the controversy,” a voice says in the trailer.

-This is the first documentary “Antidote” rapper.
+This is the first documentary for the “Antidote” rapper.
 Netflix announced that the film will premiere on Wednesday, August 28.
 In the meantime, Houston residents can purchase a VHS version of the documentary, according to Scott’s Instagram page.